pYro-sudo/complex-fibonacci/README.md

 # Fibonacci Calculator

-RESTful microservice for calculating Fibonacci numbers in the complex domain using Binet's formula implementation.
+RESTful microservice for calculating Fibonacci numbers in the complex domain using Binet's formula.

 ## Features